 About Language Arts

 Follows the Liberty standards and practices.
-Most homework assigned is a novel reading assignment, studying for a test/quiz, or finishing classwork.
+Most homework assigned is finishing reading assignment, studying for a test/quiz, or finishing novel reading.
 Otherwise, most work is completed in class.

 Grading Scale: The grading scale for ELA follows the Liberty Junior High scale.